airykka/Animated-Analog-Clock/readme.md

 > telling the time is easy peasy.
 Configuring a clock?
 Not so much :)

-An analog clock built with HTML, styled with SASS & animated with Vanilla CSS.
+An analog clock built with HTML, styled with SASS using the neomorphic UI design trend & animated with Vanilla CSS.

 ## Packages/Dependencies/Technologies

-This proh=ject was styled and animated using SASS, so if you have a SASS compiler, you should be just fine.
+This project was styled and animated using SASS, so if you have a SASS compiler, you should be just fine.
 However, If you dont, you can also find the compiled CSS file in the ../css folder.

 ## Quick Start/Installation

 ### Watch Video

-If you want to see just see the Clock's movement, you can watch the video here: [Clock-animation.Mov](https://github.com/airykka/Animated-Analog-Clock/blob/main/Clock%20Animation_Adanna.mov)
+If you want to see just see the Clock's movement, you can watch it here: [Codepen](https://codepen.io/airykka/full/MWbRqYM) or download the video file here: [Clock-animation.Mov](https://github.com/airykka/Animated-Analog-Clock/blob/main/Clock%20Animation_Adanna.mov)

 ### View Animation in Browser